| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 agreement concerning the support, custody, and parenting time with children

-i.
+if possible. i.
 Emotional “blackmail” or a desire for revenge for past

 or present transgressions can cloud the issues and almost always results in

-j.
+increased legal fees. j.
 Other factors which may increase the cost of a divorce

-action where the parties cannot reach an agreement might be:
+action where the parties cannot reach an agreement might be: i.
+Depositions - A deposition is testimony under oath,

 taken by a court reporter in which the attorney (or attorneys) asks